 The Next Frontier

-As we approach our 15th year, PAINWeek remains a leader in continuing pain education with our national, regional, and online conferences.
-In 2021, we are pleased to introduce a new learning activity developed to augment your current knowledge and expand your expertise in pain management.
-The purpose of this series is to provide a practical framework for continuing professional development among pain management practitioners to positively impact patient care.
+PAINWeek remains a leader in continuing pain education!
+We are pleased to introduce a new learning activity developed to provide a practical framework for continuing professional development among pain management practitioners to positively impact patient care.

 Become a Subject Matter Expert

-Investing in advanced education serves to enhance your standing among clinical peers in your practice environment.
-The immediate benefits of enrolling and completing these certifications include:
+Investing in the PAINWeek Advanced Education Certification series will enhance your standing among clinical peers in your practice environment.

-- 15-25 hours of CE/CME credit hours via self-study modules with assessment exam
+- 15-25 hours of CE/CME credit hours via self-study modules with an assessment exam

 - 2-5 hours of live virtual, case-review presentations with PAINWeek expert faculty